-Go one step further by posting your "busy" times on your closed door.
-Then anyone who is tempted to interrupt you can see if you are in a conference call or in deep writing or editing time.
-You can also print and hang a 'Do Not Disturb' sign on your door for the times when you need no interruptions.
+Print and hang a 'Do Not Disturb' sign on your door for the times when you need no interruptions.
 Let everyone in the household know about the rules when the sign is posted.
-You could even hang this on your outside door to prevent visitors from ringing the bell and expecting you to answer!
+You could even hang this on the outside door to your home to prevent visitors from ringing the bell and interrupting a conference call or deep writing work.

 5. Get dressed.

 Working in my pj's was one of the things I loved most when I first started working from home.
 Shuffling from bed to desk with pillow hair and coffee in-hand just in time for a conference call can be pretty freakin' awesome.
 But it's not productive or healthy long-term.
 It's important to cue your body and mind to "go to work" and give it your best, as you would when you wear your suit to the office.
 And then at the end of the day when you get out of your work clothes, it's easier to switch back out of work mode and turn your mind to personal matters.
 I'm not saying wear a suit at home, but definitely get out of your pajamas into nice yet comfy clothing.
 It'll also cut down on embarrassing moments when the FedEx guy catches you in your bunny slippers at 2 pm.

 6. Don't multi-task.